launchdarkly/haskell-server-sdk/README.md

-# LaunchDarkly Server-Side SDK for Haskell
+# LaunchDarkly Server-side SDK for Haskell

 [![CircleCI](https://circleci.com/gh/launchdarkly/haskell-server-sdk.svg?style=svg)](https://circleci.com/gh/launchdarkly/haskell-server-sdk)

-The LaunchDarkly Server-Side SDK for Haskell is designed primarily for use in multi-user systems such as web servers and applications.
+The LaunchDarkly Server-side SDK for Haskell is designed primarily for use in multi-user systems such as web servers and applications.
 It follows the server-side LaunchDarkly model for multi-user contexts.
 It is not intended for use in desktop and embedded systems applications.

 ## LaunchDarkly overview